Information on this web site was first uploaded to the internet in December 2011.

 Other officers detail in their statements that Jeremy was crying and was visibly upset and distressed.
-When the doctor arrived he gave him a sip of whiskey from a hip flask.
-This made Jeremy sick.
+When the doctor arrived he gave him a sip of whiskey from a hip flask, which made Jeremy sick.
 When they took Jeremy to his home, police insisted he eat something to stop him from retching.
-He had little food in the house and went to the fridge, the only thing he could find was bacon which he put into the microwave and then into two pieces of bread, he ate this with the encouragement of the police officers and so is the kernel of the myth of the jolly Jeremy Bamber sitting at this kitchen table eating a hearty cooked breakfast with police officers.
+He had little food in the house and went to the fridge.
+The only thing he could find was bacon which he put into the microwave and then into two pieces of bread.
+He ate this with the encouragement of the police officers and so is the kernel of the myth of the jolly Jeremy Bamber sitting at this kitchen table eating a hearty cooked breakfast with police officers.

-Many of Jeremy’s responses have been used against him, for example, the talk of buying a Porsche was used as evidence to demonstrate that he was already planning to spend his inheritance on a new Sports car, but the truth was that Jeremy was referring to a buying a cheap kit Porsche.
+Many of Jeremy’s responses have been used against him, for example, the talk of buying a Porsche was used as evidence to demonstrate that he was already planning to spend his inheritance on a new sports car, but the truth was that Jeremy was referring to a buying a cheap replica Porsche kit.
 The case is littered with myths and circumstantial evidence.
-The facts are that there was no evidence against Jeremy Bamber; nothing connecting him to the scene.
+The facts are that there was no evidence against Jeremy Bamber; nothing connected him to the scene.
 In court the moderator was the only thing suggesting that Sheila had not shot herself.
-She could not have fired one shot leaving her blood in the moderator and then taken the moderator downstairs and put it in the gun cupboard and gone back upstairs again where she was found.
-Even though this still did not connect Jeremy to the killings, the judge stated at court that because Jeremy said that his father had made the call to him – this would mean that it had to be either Jeremy or Sheila and not a third party.
+She could not have fired one shot leaving her blood in the moderator and then taken the moderator downstairs and put it in the gun cupboard and returning upstairs again where she was found.
+Even though this still did not connect Jeremy to the killings, the judge stated at court that because Jeremy said his father had made the call to him – it meant the killer had to be either Jeremy or Sheila and not a third party.
 It does beg the question as to why there has been so much emphasis placed on the precarious evidence of Mugford and her hit man story which was demonstrably disproved.
 So, with absolutely no evidence – why is he in prison?

 Jeremy Bamber let Julie Mugford and his friends and relatives take over the running of almost every part of the aftermath of the tragedy.
 Unable to cope with entering White House Farm without experiencing trauma and severe anxiety Jeremy continued to smoke cannabis heavily, whilst drinking alcohol and taking diazepam as prescribed by his doctor.

 The question must have turned over in his mind a million times: If I hadn’t left the gun out on the settle would this still have happened?Had he forgotten to take the magazine out or not?
 No, he was sure he had taken the magazine out.
 Had Sheila noticed that he had left the gun like this?
-He had blamed himself for his own mistakes, but then the farm was full of guns, a collection of 7 weapons including rifles and shotguns were there and he knew that Sheila could have picked up any one of those at any time.
+He had blamed himself for his own mistakes, but then the farm was full of guns.
+A collection of seven weapons including rifles and shotguns were there, and he knew that Sheila could have picked up any one of those at any time.